biolypl/offlineLiskTools/README.md

 Just download and extract the .rar files.
 Since the tools are just html sites with some javascript code, you should be able to run it on multiple platforms.
 I tested it on Windows and Linux Ubuntu.

+You can download the latest bundled lisk-elemnents from https://js.lisk.io/lisk-elements-1.1.3.min.js or build on your own https://github.com/LiskHQ/lisk-elements/ .

 # offlineCreateStdTransaction:
 - this should be used on an offline pc which is not connected to the internet
 - copy or type your passphrase into the first input box